KevinP-SOC/Cloud-Honeypot-Project/README.md

 - **Honeypot Warning:** Steps 9 and 14 intentionally reduce security to attract activity.
 Keep this VM isolated and never reuse credentials.
 - **Costs:** Use small SKUs, budgets, and auto-shutdown to control spend.
 - **Cleanup:** Tear down the Resource Group when finished or keep it only with strict cost guardrails.
-- **Video:** Add your end-to-end walkthrough link here → `[Add Video Link Here]`.

----

-### Notes
-- This honeypot is **deliberately exposed**—keep it isolated from anything you care about.
-- Use strong creds/keys and never reuse passwords.
-- Tear down the environment when you’re done, or keep budgets/auto-shutdown enabled.